Susette has a Masters degree in Sustainable Development. She leads her local Green Council and writes for The Sustainable Business Review.

 The standard hygrometer used in laboratories is a "chilled mirror hygrometer" or "dewcheck."
 This kind takes a reading the moment water vapor starts to condense on a mirror, which is kept at a certain level of frigidity.

 Scientists have postulated that with the increase of carbon dioxide in the atmosphere, water and ice have been evaporating more rapidly, adding to the heat level or greenhouse effect.
-Now, with years of humidity callibrations on hand, they're realizing that may not be true - that vapor levels may not have been measured accurately in the beginning, and may actually be much lower than suspected.
+Now, with years of humidity calibrations on hand, they're realizing that may not be true—that vapor levels may not have been measured accurately in the beginning and may actually be much lower than suspected.

 Diagram of Frost Point Hygrometer

-HygroPort Portable Hygrometer - This is a relatively new high quality, sensitive scientific calibrator that measures humidity from -148F to +65F with a variance of only 2º.
+This is a relatively new high-quality, sensitive scientific calibrator that measures humidity from -148F to +65F with a variance of only 2º.
 It has several measurement units to select from.
 This hygrometer uses microprocessor technology and is resistant to contamination.
 It is used for monitoring humidity in compressed air, environmental test chambers, bottled gases, and more.

-Standard Laboratory Hygrometers - Heavy duty hygrometers and humidistats are made for laboratory walls, incubators, refrigerators, and freezers.
+Heavy-duty hygrometers and humidistats are made for laboratory walls, incubators, refrigerators, and freezers.
 They measure the full range of humidity from 0%-100% with an accuracy reading of plus or minus 6%.
-They come in both wall mount and manual models, and many are water resistant.
+They come in both wall-mount and manual models, and many are water resistant.
 The wall mounts are usually made of stainless steel.
-The hand-helds are heavy duty plastic, and are used to measure relative humidity in different spots of a large lab or outside doing field research.
+The hand-helds are heavy-duty plastic and are used to measure relative humidity in different spots of a large lab or outside doing field research.

 Whereas weather hygrometers are used to gather information for public dissemination, and research hygrometers are used to gather data to better understand how a thing works, controlling devices are used to keep a specific level of humidity steady in a designated space.
 The following types of hygrometers are all used as forms of control.

-Humidistats - Some hygrometers are built into a device with a humidistat that is part of a humidifier, dehumidifier, or wall unit.
+Some hygrometers are built into a device with a humidistat that is part of a humidifier, dehumidifier, or wall unit.
 The hygrometer measures humidity and sends a signal to the humidistat, which triggers the machine to increase or decrease humidity within the enclosure where it is located.
-This is used with refrigerators, incubators, greenhouses, microwave ovens (e.g. the "smart cooking" selection, like for microwave popcorn), climate controlled warehouses, room humidifiers, museums, precision factories, and saunas.
+This is used with refrigerators, incubators, greenhouses, microwave ovens (e.g.. the "smart cooking" selection, like for microwave popcorn), climate-controlled warehouses, room humidifiers, museums, precision factories, and saunas.

 Manual hygrometers are used for non-precise field work or small applications.
 They are hand carried and read.
 They come in a clock face dial, a narrow thermometer-type stick, or a digital reading.
 These hygrometers, generally of lower cost as well, are less reliable than the hygrometers above and therefore need to be calibrated regularly (see calibration video below).